Indie Poetry Press

 Rebecca Rijsdijk

-Rebecca Rijsdijk is a bookmaker, storyteller, and poet based in Eindhoven.
-Her passion for poetry was born during her studies at the Royal Academy of Arts in The Hague, where she graduated with a Bachelor of Design.
-She has since published four collections focused on trauma and healing, and her poetry has been described as powerful and raw.
+Rebecca Rijsdijk is a bookmaker, storyteller, poet, and nurse based in Eindhoven.
+Her poetry took root during her time at the Royal Academy of Art in The Hague, where she earned her Bachelor of Design.
+What began as a personal practice of survival turned into a body of work—four poetry collections so far—focused on trauma, memory, and healing.
+Her writing has been described as raw, powerful, and unflinching.

 Bobbie McSchweenie